nvim-lua/plenary.nvim/README.md

 Inspiration: https://github.com/theHamsta/nvim_rocks .
 However, I've used quite a different end goal (following XDG_CONFIG standards, using `package.path` and `package.cpath` to load the packages and a different strategy of loading).

+You may disable `neorocks` if necessary (e.g. if you are using another Luarocks provider and don't want to pay the startup cost of `neorocks` setup) by setting `g:plenary_disable_neorocks = v:true`.

 ### Bundled with: